rabsef-bicrym/tudumvc/lesson1-the-bosun.md

 [Urbit](https://urbit.org/understanding-urbit/) is a **virtual personal server** that runs on *nix (Unix based platforms, like MacOS, Linux or the Windows Linux Subsystem).
 The **binary**, or program, that makes Urbit work has to have an appropriate *nix environment on which to run, so we'll start with getting you such a platform.
 If you already have a *nix system you plan on using, you should be able to skip this first part.

 ### Getting a Hosting Platform
 There are many options for hosting your Urbit, including doing so on your local MacOS computer, adding the Linux subsystem to your Windows box or even running your Urbit on a [Raspberry Pi](http://dasfeb.industries/).
-This guide will assume that you're choosing to run off of a Linux-based VPS hosted in the cloud.
+This guide will assume that you're choosing to run off of a Linux-based VPS hosted in the cloud, though it's very easy to translate these to other development platforms.
 There are several options that you can choose from for cloud-hosted Linux systems, but the most common are linked below.
 Get one:

 **DigitalOcean**
 1. Create a [DigitalOcean Account and Add a Project and Droplet to your Account](https://www.digitalocean.com/docs/droplets/how-to/create/#:~:text=You%20can%20create%20one%20from,open%20the%20Droplet%20create%20page.)